Last Updated on February 4, 2024 by Matt Greene

 You won't be changing your swing either.
-If the swing you have got you here, it's good enough to get you to break 80 so fear not my friend.
-You've always known how to break 80, but now it's time to take action and get that 'just broke 80' feeling!
+The swing you have got you here, so it's good enough to get you to break 80.
+You've always known how to break 80, but it's time to take action and get that break 80 feeling!

-Our brains are masters of deception and the 7 bogey-11 par theory is a dangerous one.
+Our brains are masters of deception and the 7 bogey-11 par theory hides itself as a dangerous demon of deception.

 - Hit SIX greens in regulation.